-- Current lost wages, and/or future earning potential.
+- Current lost wages and future lost earning potential.

-- The pain and suffering you already experienced, and will experience, due to the herniated disc.
+- The pain and suffering you experience due to the herniated disc.

 Sadly, disc problems can lead to a lifetime of pain and disability; therefore, seeking legal advice following a disc herniation diagnosis is essential.